Nordix/Meridio/docs/demo/static.md

-# Demo Kind - vlan
+# Demo - Kind - static

 * [Kind - VLAN](readme.md) - Demo running on [Kind](https://kind.sigs.k8s.io/) using a vlan-forwarder to link the network service to an external host.
 * [Kind - Static](static.md) - Demo running on [Kind](https://kind.sigs.k8s.io/) using a script to link the network service to an external host.